anuprout/personio-infra/README.md

 # personio-infra

-Sample code that provisions an EKS cluster and an ECR using Terraform.
+Sample Terraform code that provisions an EKS cluster and an ECR using Terraform.
 Below is the high level deployment flow.

 ![cicd.jpg](img/cicd.jpg)